emanivinay/Avaj/Diary.md

 *   I had a few good wins today.
 First, I learned to use ddd to debug c++ programs.
 I am close to finishing the parsing part.

+### 01/06/16

+*   Logging in after a long time.
+I'm implementing the type checking.
+Avaj type system is relatively simple - You have types(user defined classes + builtins) each with a well defined interface.
+Thus type checking now consists of simply verifying that all statements are valid typewise.
+In the future, I want Avaj to support interface based polymorphism and parametric types.